Exposing your app

 Certificates use the cert-manager project to automatically issue free certificates from Let's Encrypt.
 Because KubeSail uses the NGINX Ingress Controller, creating an Ingress object in your namespace also automatically creates a Certificate object and associated Secret if they don't already exist.

-Here is a basic Ingress object which creates a web-accessible site using your free
+Here is a basic Ingress object which creates a web-accessible site:

 Check your Certificates with